arq5x/gemini/docs/content/tools.rst

 - All affected individuals must be heterozygous at both sites.
 - No unaffected can be homozygous alterate at either site.
+- Neither parent of an affected sample can be homozygous reference at both sites.
 - If any unphased-unaffected is het at both sites, the site will be give lower priority
 - No phased-unaffected can be heterozygous at both sites.